Background pattern

 Pregnancy, breastfeeding, and fertility

-This medicine should not be administered during pregnancy unless it is strictly necessary.
+This medication should not be administered during pregnancy unless it is strictly necessary.

-The passage of bisoprolol into human breast milk is unknown.
+It is unknown whether bisoprolol passes into human breast milk.
 Therefore, breastfeeding is not recommended during treatment with Euradal.

-Your ability to drive or operate machinery may be affected depending on how well you tolerate the medicine.
-Be especially cautious at the beginning of treatment, when the dose is increased or the medication is changed, and also in combination with alcohol.
+Your ability to drive or use machines may be affected depending on how well you tolerate the medication.
+Be especially careful when starting treatment, when the dose is increased or the medication is changed, and also when combined with alcohol.

 3. How to take Euradal

-The treatment with Euradal should be initiated gradually with low doses, which will be gradually increased.
+Treatment with Euradal should be started gradually with low doses, which will be gradually increased.
 In all cases, the dose will be adjusted individually, particularly according to heart rate and therapeutic success.

 ?Dosage